-A simulation study is conducted in order to assess the minimum amount of participants required for a stable system, their time of survival and expected changes in wealth (stakes) conditional on the initial distributions.
+A simulation study is conducted to assess the minimum amount of participants required for a stable system, their time of survival, and expected changes in wealth (stakes) conditional on the initial distributions.

 An artificial paper acceptance probability is introduced and assumed to be 0.5.
-Inflation per iteration is 1Q.
+Inflation per iteration is 1 QNAR.
 The aggregate behavior of stakers is simulated.
-A staker's Acceptance or denial of a paper is a Bernoulli-distributed random variable with probability 0.5.
-For each type of initial stake distribution, pareto and uniform, staker's performances are evaluated for a set of 5, 10, 50, 100, 1000 participants after the rounds 10, 50, 100, 1000, 10000.
+A staker's acceptance or denial of a paper is a Bernoulli-distributed random variable with 0.5 probability.
+For each type of initial stake distribution, Pareto and uniform, stakers performances are evaluated for a set of 5, 10, 50, 100, and 1000 participants after the rounds 10, 50, 100, 1000, and 10000.
 One round is counted as the proposal of a paper, meaning the submission and subsequent acceptance or denial of a paper.

-We find the system to be stable for as little as 5 players.
+We find the system to be stable for as few as 5 players.
 Figure \ref{fig:boxplot_staker} shows that Sharpe Ratios are generally high and positive when there are few stakers.
-Sharpe Ratios decrease with growing competition, yet stay positive even for large amount of stakers.
-This behavior is independent of the initial distribution, whether it is uniform- or pareto-distributed.
-Consequently, reviewers are incentivised to offer their expertise especially when there is a lack of it, because that is when their potential payoff is the highest.
-This incentive holds under real-world, uneven distributions such as of the pareto type.
-Table \ref{table:table_performance} show the expected return, standard deviation and Sharpe Ratio per round, i.e. per paper proposal conditional on a different type of initial distribution.
-Under both types of distribution, stakers are strongly incentivised to participate due to the high expected return.
-While stakers generally earn less under an initial pareto-distributed stake than under a uniform distribution, Sharpe Ratios and expected returns remain high.
+Sharpe Ratios decrease with growing competition, yet stay positive even for a large number of stakers.
+This behavior is independent of the initial distribution, whether it is uniform- or Pareto-distributed.
+Consequently, reviewers are incentivized to offer their expertise especially when there is a lack of it because that is when their potential payoff is the highest.
+This incentive holds under real-world, uneven distributions such as of the Pareto type.
+Table \ref{table:table_performance} shows the expected return, standard deviation, and Sharpe Ratio per round, i.e. per paper proposal conditional on a different type of initial distribution.
+Under both types of distribution, stakers are strongly encouraged to participate due to the high expected return.
+While stakers generally earn less under an initial Pareto-distributed stake than under a uniform distribution, Sharpe Ratios and expected returns remain high.